 Currently, there are two methods available to optimize the image:

-reShmush.it online service: It's a free (at the moment) third party tool that provides an online way to optimize images.
+reShmush.it online service: It's a free (at the moment) third-party tool that provides an online way to optimize images.
 This tool is based on several well-known algorithms such as pngquant, jpegoptim, optipng.
-After you upload the image to your web server, it is then uploaded to the reSmush.it web server where it is processed and then optimized image is downloaded.
+After you upload the image to your webserver, it is then uploaded to the reSmush.it web server where it is processed and then optimized image is downloaded.
 It takes time for all this uploading/downloading to finish if your images are large.
-There is a 5 MB file upload limit and no limit on number of uploaded images.
+There is a 5 MB file upload limit and no limit on the number of uploaded images.
 I don't suggest it for processing private material.

-web server optimizers: Images are processed by Image Optimizer, a bundled PHP library that, in turn, uses executables on your web server for optimizing images: jpegoptim and jpegtran for jpgs, pngquant, pngcrush, pngout and advpng for pngs and gifsicle for gifs.
+web server optimizers: Images are processed by Image Optimizer, a bundled PHP library that, in turn, uses executables on your web server for optimizing images: jpegoptim and jpegtran for jpgs, pngquant, pngcrush, pngout and advpng for pngs, gifsicle for gifs and svgo for svgs.
 Images are thus processed on the web server and are not uploaded to some online service.
-Read Installation section for more info.
+Read the installation section for more info.

-Image compression level can be set in JPG quality setting.
+The image compression level can be set in JPG quality setting.
 It's applied to reSmush.it (for all image types) and jpegoptim (for jpg's only).
-A low compression level will result in a smaller filesize but image quality will be lower.
+A low compression level will result in a smaller file size but image quality will be lower.
 Values between 75 and 95 are common.
 Enter 100 for lossless optimization.
 EXIF data is preserved where possible (at least for jpegoptim and reSmush.it).

 Here you can see the path where optimizers are searched for.
 Table showing available optimizers is also displayed.
 You can also enable Optimizers chaining.
 If this option is unchecked, only the first available optimizer will run (default).
-If checked, all availabe optimizers will run one after another.
+If checked, all available optimizers will run one after another.

 Copy the files to the /site/modules/AutoSmush folder, log in to your ProcessWire admin and go to the Modules page.
 Click the Refresh button and then Install.

 Installing this module creates /site/assets/autosmush folder, it's deleted on uninstall.
 The folder should be writable by the user running the web server.
-Log file is at /site/logs/autosmush.txt
+The log file is at /site/logs/autosmush.txt